life-itself/community/research/README.md

 How do we define the concept of community phase space, which allows us to dissect and clearly see some tendencies of community life.
 The term “phase space” is a mathematical concept widely used in complex systems and dynamical systems theory.
 Axes of phase space are associated with certain properties of a system.
 For example, for community life phase space we consider two main axes: the first axis spans the range of “discussions vs. contemplation” and the second axis - “individual vs. collective”.

 #### Method documentation
-The main document is located here https://docs.google.com/document/d/1wy4fFZ-ympMCR_FeMrWTs_Dz8buWgABRBrVrSj203tE/edit?usp=sharing
+The main document with method documentation is located here https://docs.google.com/document/d/1wy4fFZ-ympMCR_FeMrWTs_Dz8buWgABRBrVrSj203tE/edit?usp=sharing
 Feel free to suggest and propose changes to the document.

 ## Outlook